cboettig/ews-review/manuscript-w-refs.md

 Non-Catastrophic Bifurcations without CSD (5)
 ---------------------------------------------

-Some bifurcations involving neither catastrophic shifts or patterns of critical slowing down.
+Some bifurcations involve neither catastrophic shifts nor patterns of critical slowing down.
 The transition from very small populations to zero is one such transition.
 System behavior after extinction is clearly different, and exhibits hysteresis.
 However, the transition, while not smooth, is not due to a